Rethinking Bias Mitigation: Fairer Architectures Make for Fairer Face Recognition: Introduction

-In this work, we take the first step towards answering these questions.
-To this end, we conduct the first large-scale analysis of the relationship between hyperparameters, architectures, and bias.
-We train a diverse set of \nTimmModels{} architectures, ranging from ResNets \citep{resnet} to vision transformers \citep{dosovitskiy2020image,liu2021swin} to Gluon Inception V3 \citep{szegedy2016rethinking} to MobileNetV3 \citep{howard2019searching} on CelebA \citep{celeba}, for a total of \nTrainingHours{} GPU hours.
-We train each of these architectures across different head, optimizer, and learning rate combinations.
-Our results show that different architectures learn different inductive biases from the same dataset.
-We conclude that the implicit convention of choosing the highest-accuracy architectures can be detrimental to fairness, and suggest that architecture and hyperparameters play a significant role in determining the fairness-accuracy tradeoff.
+In this work, we begin by conducting the first large-scale analysis of the impact of architectures and hyperparameters on bias.
+We train a diverse set of \nTimmModels{} architectures, ranging from ResNets \citep{resnet} to vision transformers \citep{dosovitskiy2020image,liu2021swin} to Gluon Inception V3 \citep{szegedy2016rethinking} to MobileNetV3 \citep{howard2019searching} on the two most widely used datasets in face identification that have socio-demographic labels: CelebA \citep{celeba} and VGGFace2 \citep{cao2018vggface2}.
+In doing so, we discover that architectures and hyperparameters have a significant impact on fairness, across fairness definitions.

-Next, we exploit this observation in order to design architectures with a better fairness-accuracy tradeoff.
-We initiate the study of NAS for fairness; specifically, we run \acrshort{nas}+\acrshort{hpo} to jointly optimize fairness and accuracy.
-To tackle this problem, we construct a search space based on the highest-performing architecture from our analysis.
-We use the Sequential Model-based Algorithm Configuration method (SMAC \citep{JMLR:v23:21-0888}), for multi-objective architecture and hyperparameter search.
-We discover a Pareto frontier of face recognition models that outperform existing state-of-the-art models on both accuracy and multiple fairness metrics.
-An overview of our methodology can be found in \cref{fig:overview}.
-We release all of our code and raw results at \releaseurl, so that users can adapt our work to any bias measure of their choice.
+Motivated by this discovery, we design architectures that are simultaneously fair and accurate.
+To this end, we initiate the study of NAS for fairness by conducting the first use of \acrshort*{nas}+\acrshort*{hpo} to jointly optimize fairness and accuracy.
+We construct a search space informed by the highest-performing architecture from our large-scale analysis, and we adapt the existing Sequential Model-based Algorithm Configuration method (SMAC) \citep{JMLR:v23:21-0888} for multi-objective architecture and hyperparameter search.
+We discover a Pareto frontier of face recognition models that outperform existing state-of-the-art models on both test accuracy and multiple fairness metrics, often by large margins.
+An outline of our methodology can be found in \cref{fig:overview}.

-\textbf{Our contributions} We summarize our main contributions below: \begin{itemize}[topsep=0pt, itemsep=2pt, parsep=0pt, leftmargin=5mm] \item We run a large-scale study of \nTimmModels{} architectures from ViT to Xception, each trained across a variety of hyperparameters, totalling \nTrainingHours{} GPU hours.
-Our analysis shows that there is a distinct trade-off between accuracy and popular fairness metrics, such as disparity, and simply improving accuracy would not guarantee improvement on different fairness metrics. \item Motivated by the above observation, we conduct the first neural architecture search for fairness, jointly with hyperparameter optimization and optimizing for accuracy — culminating in a set of architectures which Pareto-dominate all models in a large set of modern architectures \item We show that the architectures discovered transfer across different datasets with the same (perceived gender) and different (ethnicities) protected attributes.